-When you try to send multiple Photos on iPhone, the Messages App inserts an iCloud link to Photos, instead of attaching actual photos in your Message.
-You will find below the steps to disable iCloud Photo Link in iMessages while sending multiple Photos.
+When you send multiple photos in iMessage, Messages App inserts an iCloud link to Photos, instead of attaching photos to Message.
+You will find below the steps to disable iCloud Photo Link in iMessage and send actual Photos.

 Disable iCloud Photo Link in iMessage

-Disable iCloud Photo Link in Messages App on iPhone
+1. Disable iCloud Photo Link in Messages App on iPhone

-Bypass iCloud Photo Link in iMessages
+2. Bypass iCloud Photo Link in iMessages

-This can be done by opening the Messages App first, instead of opening the Photos App and trying to send Photos using the Share Function in Messages App.
+This can be done by opening Messages App first, instead of opening the Photos App and trying to send Photos using the Share Function in Messages App.